James Doty (physician)

-James R. Doty, M.D., FACS, FICS, FAANS (born 1 December 1955) is a clinical professor of neurosurgery at Stanford University and founder and director of the Center for Compassion and Altruism Research and Education, an affiliate of the Stanford Neurosciences Institute.
-He is the author of a self-help book called Into the Magic Shop: A Neurosurgeon's Quest to Discover the Mysteries of the Brain and the Secrets of the Heart.
-Doty is also the Senior Editor of the Oxford Handbook of Compassion Science (2017).
+James R. Doty, M.D., FACS, FICS, FAANS (December 1, 1955 – July 16, 2025) was a clinical professor of neurosurgery at Stanford University and founder and director of the Center for Compassion and Altruism Research and Education, an affiliate of the Stanford Neurosciences Institute.
+He was the author of two self-help books called Into the Magic Shop: A Neurosurgeon's Quest to Discover the Mysteries of the Brain and the Secrets of the Heart (2016) and Mind Magic: The Neuroscience of Manifestation and How It Changes Everything (2024).
+Doty was also the Senior Editor of the book Oxford Handbook of Compassion Science (2017).

 Background

-Doty is an American neurosurgeon, entrepreneur, and philanthropist.
+Doty was an American neurosurgeon, entrepreneur, and philanthropist.
 He received his undergraduate training in biological sciences at the University of California, Irvine, leaving in 1977 without a degree following acceptance to Tulane University School of Medicine where he graduated in 1981.
 He was later awarded his undergraduate degree from Irvine in 1978.
 He accepted a U.S. Army Health Professions Scholarship completing his internship at Tripler Army Medical Center in Honolulu, HI in 1982 and his neurosurgery residency at Walter Reed Army Medical Center in Washington, D.C. in 1987.
 He completed pediatric neurosurgery training at Children's Hospital of Philadelphia (CHOP) and completed a research fellowship in neurophysiology.
 He received board certification by the American Board of Neurological Surgery in 1990.
-Doty spent 9 years on active duty service in the U.S. Army Medical Department, attaining the rank of Major.
+Doty spent 9 years on active duty service in the U.S. Army Medical Department, attaining the rank of major.
+Doty died in July 2025.